kwebio/kweb-core/README.md

 to HTML in the event that the browser doesn't support JavaScript.
 This requirement is a lot less relevant today than it was a decade ago.

-Uniquely, KWeb takes advantage of the new coroutines functionality in the upcoming Kotlin 1.1 to handle asynchronously waiting for responses from the client in a way that's almost transparent to the user of KWeb, without tying up threads (a definite no-no if you plan on having more than a handful of people visiting your website at a delay).
+Uniquely, Kweb takes advantage of the new coroutines functionality in the upcoming Kotlin 1.1 to handle asynchronously waiting for responses from the client in a way that's almost transparent to the user of Kweb, without tying up threads (a definite no-no if you plan on having more than a handful of people visiting your website at a delay).

 #### News
 ##### 2017-01-09: Plugins
-KWeb now has a simple but flexible plugin mechanism, allowing the addition of support for 3rd party JavaScript libraries.
+Kweb now has a simple but flexible plugin mechanism, allowing the addition of support for 3rd party JavaScript libraries.

 As an example, here is a [demo](https://github.com/sanity/kweb/blob/master/src/main/kotlin/com/github/sanity/kweb/demos/jquery/jquery.kt) of a rudimentary JQuery plugin being used, and [here](https://github.com/sanity/kweb/blob/master/src/main/kotlin/com/github/sanity/kweb/plugins/jqueryCore/JQueryCorePlugin.kt) you can see its implementation.
 Currently it only supports .remove() - but you should get a feel for how easy it will be to flesh out other functionality.

 ##### 2017-01-08: Initial announcement
-KWeb is currently very experimental, at this stage more of a proof-of-concept and playground for ideas than anything even close to being useful in production.
+Kweb is currently very experimental, at this stage more of a proof-of-concept and playground for ideas than anything even close to being useful in production.

 The DOM DSL only covers a tiny subset of its eventual functionality, just barely more than is required for the TODO